 This doesn’t strain our relationship and we really like working with them.
 But delaying the project for the smallest of deviations harms everyone – our agency, their agency, and the client.

 We don’t handle every little things related to web development at our agency.
-Instead, we are always in contact with multiple freelancers who complement us and help us fill the gaps where we lack.
+Instead, we’re always in contact with multiple freelancers who complement us and help us fill the gaps where we lack.

 For example, we don’t have an animator on our team.
 We work with a freelance animator whenever anything more than a simple animation is required.